 To update your model's starting position automatically, simply make sure the checkbox next to Auto-capture starting position is selected.

 When this setting is enabled, your starting position will automatically update every time you move the model.
-Therefore, just before you save your model, it's recommended that you position it exactly how you'd like it to appear to learners.
+Therefore, just before you save your model, we recommend that you position it exactly how you would like it to appear to learners.

 Manually capture starting position